Short Supply is an artist-led organisation based in the North West.

 Mollie is the director of Short Supply, and our ~big cheese~.
 If you drop us an email, catch us at an event or otherwise want to get the lowdown on the project and talk "serious business" they are your contact.
 They are also an artist, and use painting in the expanded field to challenge restrictive structures often associated with painting practice.

-Grace is the coordinator of Short Supply, the newest (and shiniest) member of the team.
+Grace is the creative consultant of Short Supply, the newest (and shiniest) member of the team.
 They help to keep projects running smoothly, manage artist and collaborator relationships, and basically make sure everyone is happy!
 As an artist, they research how people work together, and document that to create artworks.

 BEING THE CHANGE WE WANT TO SEE